28 September 2013

 I wish google would implement this for google scholar - they have email alerts, but not RSS.
 You can use an email to rss converter to help with this.

 Yes - but that presents more opportunities to actually read an important paper.

 7) How long does this take to set-up?

 ~15 minutes.
 Plus, anytime you want to add a new search for a new author or new journal, you can just add the feed.

 Separate reading titles, sorting abstracts, and reading papers into distinct tasks at distinct times

 I scan through the titles from RSS feeds very quickly.
 I have a good RSS reader on my phone (Byline, which I prefer to Feedly’s native app) that syncs with feedly.
 Whenever I am walking, I use byline to swipe through article titles and star the ones with interesting sounding abstracts.
 I generally sneak a peek at the author list too and save based on authors.

-Similarly, when I’m on my computer, I scan through titles very quickly using keyboard shortcuts (j for next, k for previous) and save articles for later (keyboard shortcut “s”).
+Similarly, when I’m on my computer, I scan through titles very quickly using keyboard shortcuts (

 When I have time (generally first thing in the AM and on weekends) - I open up background tabs for all the articles have survived in my saved folder and start scanning through them.
 I’m a fairly fast reader and have learned to get a lot out of scanning articles.
 I don’t read many articles carefully, but I get a good idea of what is going on in the literature based on…